 Finally felt well enough for a bird walk this morning--it's been ten days.
 What a waste as I fly back to Southern California on the 20th.
-I wondered if I haven't had a mild case of dengue fever, but Gene scoffs at the idea; something made me too weak to do almost anything.
-Anyway, went out today for a short walk and got another bird for the Barra List; and a lifer for me.
+I wondered if I haven't had a mild case of dengue fever.
+Gene scoffs at the idea, but something made me too weak to do almost anything.
+Anyway, went out today for a short walk and got another bird for the Barra List which was also lifer for me.

 I was walking and glanced up to see a Kingbird with a very large black insect in its bill.
 To me 'Kingbird' means Tropical Kingbird.
 They are common everyday birds here, as they were in Panama.
 I put my bins down and was getting ready to scan where I heard some chatter when I realized that it wasn't only the bug that was big.
 The bill was big.
 The bird was big.
 Several things weren't right.
 I put the bins back up and the bird was still there.
 Definitely not a Tropical Kingbird.
 I remembered that there was something other than a Boat-billed Flycatcher with a big bill and figured this was it.
 When I got back to Peregrine, I got out the book and had a very easy ID: Thick-billed Kingbird.

 My Barra de Navidad list is near the top of the blog under 'Pages' for anyone who wants to see possibilities for the area.
 I have not even taken a panga or dinghy trip to the end of the lagoon--that would be an interesting day.